jiexiong2016/GCNv2_SLAM/README.md

 We use the new thread and chrono functionalities of C++11.

 ## Pytorch
-We use [Pytorch](https://github.com/pytorch/pytorch) for deloying the GCNv2.
-Dowload and install instructions can be found at: https://pytorch.org/.
+We use [Pytorch](https://github.com/pytorch/pytorch) C++ api for deloying the GCNv2.
+Dowload and install instructions can be found at: https://pytorch.org/. **Required at least 1.0.1.
+Lower version of pytorch has cuDNN linking issue:https://github.com/pytorch/pytorch/issues/14033#issuecomment-455046353.**

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
+Dowload and install instructions can be found at: http://opencv.org. **Required at least 2.4.3.
 Tested with OpenCV 2.4.11 and OpenCV 3.2**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.